return42/sphkerneldoc/linux_src_doc/include/linux/zstd_h.rst

 Description
 -----------

-ZSTD_flushStream() must be called until it returns 0, meaning all the data has been flushed.
+\ :c:func:`ZSTD_flushStream`\  must be called until it returns 0, meaning all the data has been flushed.
 Since \ :c:func:`ZSTD_flushStream`\  causes a block to be ended, calling it too often will degrade the compression ratio.